Aleppo Pine, Pinus halepensis

 Seed was gathered from the tree, and saplings were planted at the Australian National War Memorial in Canberra.

-The tree on the upper slope of the Taradale Cemetery was raised from a batch of seed taken from a Canberra tree, making it a direct descendent of the original tree at Gallipoli.
+The tree on the upper slope of the Taradale Cemetery was raised from a batch of seed taken from a Canberra tree, making it a direct descendant of the original tree at Gallipoli.